There are countless benefits of using the longe line in your horse training program.

 5. Virtual Trail Ride: Have the rider imagine that he is on a trail ride and tell him of obstacles coming up that he must deal with.
 For example: “You’re coming to a steep hill so go into two-point position to take the weight off your horse’s back … You’ve come to a creek so give your horse a long rein so he can have a drink of water … There’s a low branch coming up, duck forward underneath it … You hear a bear growl behind you, shorten your reins and pick up a fast trot,” etc.

-You can get more training ideas and tips when you read the Training Your Horse for a Better Relationship report.
+Find more training ideas and tips in AQHA’s Training Your Horse for a Better Relationship report.
+Download it today!

 6. Simon Says: Have riders do various exercises, i.e. touching parts of the horse or saddle, sing, lengthen and shorten reins, take feet out of stirrups, perform transitions, etc. Start off slowly and increase the commands more rapidly as the game goes on.
 Instead of “Simon,” try using your name or the horse’s name.